awsdocs/aws-cdk-guide/v2/environments.md

 ------

 The AWS CDK distinguishes between not specifying the `env` property at all and specifying it using `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION`\.
 The former implies that the stack should synthesize an environment\-agnostic template\.
 Constructs that are defined in such a stack cannot use any information about their environment\.
 For example, you can't write code like `if (stack.region === 'us-east-1')` or use framework facilities like [Vpc\.fromLookup](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ec2.Vpc.html#static-fromwbrlookupscope-id-options) \(Python: `from_lookup`\), which need to query your AWS account\.
-These features do not work at all without an explicit environment specified; to use them, you must specify `env`\.
+These features don't work at all until you specify an explicit environment; to use them, you must specify `env`\.

 When you pass in your environment using `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION`, the stack will be deployed in the account and Region determined by the AWS CDK CLI at the time of synthesis\.
-This allows environment\-dependent code to work, but it also means that the synthesized template could be different based on the machine, user, or session under which it is synthesized\.
+This lets environment\-dependent code work, but it also means that the synthesized template could be different based on the machine, user, or session that it's synthesized under\.
 This behavior is often acceptable or even desirable during development, but it would probably be an anti\-pattern for production use\.

 You can set `env` however you like, using any valid expression\.
-For example, you might write your stack to support two additional environment variables to let you override the account and region at synthesis time\.
+For example, you might write your stack to support two additional environment variables to let you override the account and Region at synthesis time\.
 We'll call these `CDK_DEPLOY_ACCOUNT` and `CDK_DEPLOY_REGION` here, but you could name them anything you like, as they are not set by the AWS CDK\.
-In the following stack's environment, we use our alternative environment variables if they're set, falling back to the default environment provided by the AWS CDK if they are not\.
+In the following stack's environment, alternative environment variables are used if they're set\.
+If they're not set, they fall back to the default environment provided by the AWS CDK\.

 ------
 #### [ TypeScript ]